Using Dynamic Link Library (DLL) on NonStop

 Recently we have been able to utilize the implicit linking capabilities of DLLs.

-XML Thunder, a third-party tool that TIC provides to the NonStop market, provides services to create and parse XML documents.
-XML Thunder creates source code that is compiled and bound into customer applications.
+Thunder Suite, a third-party tool that TIC provides to the NonStop market, provides services to create and parse XML documents.
+Thunder Suite creates source code that is compiled and bound into customer applications.
 Since these source code modules, called handlers, are completely self-contained, they lend themselves to being used in implicitly linked DLLs.
 A project was started to explore how that could be done.

 Our DLL Experience